Les Capucines

 The cuisine direction is traditional, so the right expectation is a classic restaurant meal rather than an experimental format.
 That makes Les Capucines a practical fit for diners who want a celebration meal that feels familiar and direct.

-Do not choose it based on unconfirmed assumptions about a chef's counter, tasting-menu focus, or any specific seating format.
-The verified picture is simpler: traditional cuisine, €€ pricing, smart-casual dress, Michelin Plate recognition.
+Do not expect a chef's counter, tasting-menu focus, or any specific seating format.
+It offers traditional cuisine, €€ pricing, smart-casual dress, Michelin Plate recognition.
 Solo diners can still consider it, but the appeal should be understood as a proper traditional meal rather than a counter-style experience.

 Where it fits in a Le Petit-Quevilly plan